Performance » 8

 As for the gas mileage benefits of more gears, the RLX doesn't need much help.
 It's estimated at 20/31 mpg, or 24 mpg combined, near the Chrysler's numbers with two fewer gears.

-Handling puts the RLX in a breed of luxury sedans that doesn't have a dog among them, but doesn't have a champion, either.
-Along with the XTS, MKS, and Volvo S80, it's in a niche divided from the traditional luxury marques by heritage as much as orientation.
+How does the RLX handle?
+It really depends which model you go with.
+Along with the XTS, MKS, and Volvo S80, the front-drive model is in a niche divided from the traditional luxury marques by heritage as much as orientation.
 At BMW, Mercedes, and Jaguar, rear-wheel drive is the norm, and all-wheel drive is an option for marketing's sake.
 Audi is the grey area.

 Acura's on the other side of the fence.
 The RLX and the RL before it have always been front-drivers, and the dynamic difference between Acura and those brands has only shrunk a little bit.
 The RLX has a conventional suspension tuned for comfort first, with a bit of lively feel dialed in via electric power steering and a trick pair of actuators at the rear wheels.
 The RLX's steering has a light touch on center that's very noticeable at parking speeds, entirely intentional, before it transitions to a more consistent heft.
 The transition's less obvious at speed, where the ability to steer its rear tires becomes the RLX's most significant new hardware bullet point.